-M.1.2 Grade Reporting Schedule and Grading Scale
+M.1.3 Grade Reporting Schedule and Grading Scale

-- Middle school students are given grades every nine weeks in each subject for both academic achievement and citizenship. - Notification of Progress Reports will be emailed each mid-term; you may then check grades online. - Report cards will be emailed the week after each quarter ends. - At the end of the school year report cards will be emailed when all obligations have been met.
+- Middle school students are given grades every nine weeks in each subject for both academic achievement and citizenship. - Notification of Progress Reports will be emailed each mid-term; you may then check the grades on-line. - Report cards are available through FACTS Family Portal at the end of each quarter. - At the end of the school year report cards will be emailed when all obligations have been met.